 April is here, and if you're stuck indoors waiting out the seasonal showers, you'll have an excuse to spend more time shopping for the best deals online.
 To help guide you towards savvy purchases, we dug through the DealNews archives from years past to see what goods are, well, good to buy in April, and what you should hold off on purchasing.
-From early spring apparel sales to aggressive Xbox One prices, here is what's in store this month for the smart shopper.
+From early spring apparel sales to Tax Day freebies, here is what's in store this month for the smart shopper.

 Mid-Season Clothing Sales Coming to a Retailer Near You

 The general rule for dressing yourself in deals is to wait about two months after a new season of apparel hits stores, before cashing in on sizable discounts.
 Many retailers began debuting their spring merchandise in February, which means April is the two-month mark.
-Look closely at the discounts though: a spring clothing sale that takes 25% to 40% off is likely a mid-season promotion; for discounts of 50% off or more, wait until May.
+Expect moderate discounts that take 15% to 30% off; any spring clothing sale that slashes 40% to 50% off current season items will be exceptional, because otherwise, 50% off discounts won't materialize until May or later.

 Get Your Fill of Tax Day Freebies

 There are few people in this world who don't appreciate getting something for free, and one of the most popular days for restaurants to offer something gratis takes place in April: Tax Day.
 Fast food and nationwide chains in particular offer free food on April 15.
 If the tax day freebies are anything like last year, then you should be on the lookout for opportunities to get a free cup of coffee, free breakfast foods, or free side orders or desserts with the purchase of an entrée.
 Note that sit down restaurants are likely to require a purchase, whereas fast food locations might not require a purchase.

 And if you like free stuff (and who doesn't?), be sure to check out our latest freebie deals and our complete list of resources for getting freebies year round.